What is Tumour Treating Fields?

 - Reduce the activity of the genes responsible for DNA damage repair, resulting in cell death.

-The most widely used clinical TTFields delivery system for glioblastoma patients (Optune® by Novocure) consists of four ‘transducer arrays’, a field generator and a power source, which can be carried in a backpack or shoulder bag.
+The most widely used clinical TTFields delivery system for glioblastoma patients consists of "transducer arrays", a field generator and a power source, which can be carried in a backpack or shoulder bag.

-The arrays are attached in pairs at right angles directly to the patients shaved scalp.
-Each array is made up of nine ceramic discs through which the field generator delivers alternating electric fields across the brain and to the tumour site.
+The arrays are attached in pairs at right angles directly to the patient’s shaved scalp.
+Each array is made up of ceramic discs through which the field generator delivers alternating electric fields across the brain and to the tumour site.

-The device must be worn for more than 18 hours a day and is to be used alongside the current standard of care for glioblastomas in the UK, which is surgical resection followed by chemotherapy (temozolomide - TMZ).
+The device must be worn for several hours a day and can be used alongside the current standard of care for glioblastomas in the UK, which is surgery followed by chemotherapy (temozolomide - TMZ).

 What are the treatment outcomes for TTFields?